josh-mchugh/rediscovering-javascript/chapter-7/README.md

 ## create-method.js
 To define a method with the new JavaScript class, we place the function body within the {} of the class definition without the function keyword.
 A method may take zero, one, or more parameters, including default and rest paramters.
 Methods may access and modify any fields of the class and may perform actions.

+## computed-members.js
+Computed members can be dynamic names to fields, properties, and methods of a class.
+Computed memvers are defined with string or template literal directly within '[]'.
+Computed members can be added to an instance and computer methods can be called by adding '()'.